tannerj/store_credit/README.md

 https://code.google.com/codejam/contest/351101/dashboard#s=p0

+(The following is taken directly from the above link.)

 ##Problem

 You receive a credit C at a local store and would like to buy two items.
 You first walk through the store